inspircd/docs/docs/2/modules/servprotect.md

 ### Description

-This module adds user mode `k` (servprotect) which protects services pseudoclients from being kicked, being killed, or having their user modes changed.
+This module adds user mode `k` (servprotect) which protects services pseudoclients from being kicked, being killed, or having their channel prefix modes changed.

 ### Configuration